Technician13/Minimum-Snap/README.md

 ```
 Untitled
 ```
-* `MinimumSnap_OSQP` contains the version using OSQP 0.4.1, download the project run the following command, OSQP will solve the problem quickly.In this project, we use the first demo in
+* `MinimumSnap_OSQP` contains the version using OSQP 0.4.1 & Eigen, download the project run the following command, OSQP will solve the problem quickly.In this project, we use the first demo in
 `MinimumSnap_MATLAB` to verify that the code is correct.
 ```
 cd MinimumSnap_OSQP